ManjulBalayar/TextBench/README.md

 # TextAnalyzer

 What is this?
-Well, it's a fun little project that gives you basic stats, patterns + sentiment analysis using regex, and semantic understandings of any text file that you give it.
+Well, it's a fun little project that gives you basic stats, sentiment analysis + topics using rule-based with regex tokenization, and semantic understandings of any text file that you give it using BERT.
 Ignore the `.swp` files, those are files generated from me using Vim.
 Yup, I'm cool like that.

 ## `stats.py`